28ishaan/rankle/README.md

 ### Create Custom Lists
 - **Named Lists**: Create lists with custom names and icon colors
 - **Batch Add**: Enter multiple items at once using comma-separated values (e.g., "Item A, Item B, Item C")
+- **List Types**: Choose between regular ranking lists or tier lists (S, A, B, C, D, F)

 ### Intelligent Ranking
 - **Add & Rank**: Add new items to existing lists and rank them efficiently without disrupting your current order
 - **Full Re-Rank**: Refresh your entire list ranking when preferences change
 - **Binary Insertion**: Uses smart algorithms to minimize comparisons and find the perfect spot for each item

+### Tier Lists
+- **Drag & Drop Organization**: Organize items by dragging them into tiers (S, A, B, C, D, F)
+- **Visual Tier System**: Color-coded tiers make it easy to categorize your items
+- **Unassigned Items**: Start with all items unassigned and organize them at your own pace
+- **No Matchups Required**: Skip the ranking process and organize items directly into tiers

 ### Media Support
 - **Images as Items**: Add images directly as list items (not just text)